voicerepublic/voicerepublic_dev/doc/streambox/guide.md

 And remember to eject the card (in Finder or using `diskutil eject disk3`) before physically removing it. macOS will scold you otherwise.

 ### Windows
-Now, as anyone who ever had the misfortune to open a command line on windows (yes, PowerShell is a lot better, but still far away from redemption) will know, its mere mention sends shivers down your back and makes you want to run away as fast and far as you can.
-Therefore, I will not even talk about it.
-So here is how to do it the Windows way.

 - Insert the SD card into your SD card reader and check which drive letter was assigned.
 You can easily see the drive letter, such as G:, by looking in the left column of Windows Explorer.
 You can use the SD card slot if you have one, or a cheap SD adapter in a USB port.

 - Download the Win32DiskImager utility from the Sourceforge Project page as a zip file; you can run this from a USB drive.